 [TBA]

+Accessibility profiles for smart public transportation services

+Editor’s Note: ‘Accessibility profiles’ are basically users’ specific needs and different types of disabilities that can be entered to the services in advance, so that they can be used in mapping user needs and each service provider’s accessibility service capabilities.
+(This is not a formal definition of an accessibility profile for smart public transportation services.
+More formal definition will be provided later based on existing documentation and/or standards.)

-Accessibility profiles for smart public transportation servicesIn this section, accessibility profiles for smart public transportation services are addressed.
+In this clause, accessibility profiles for smart public transportation services are addressed.
 A profile is a set of capabilities for accessibility to be implemented in a smart public transportation service.
 This profile can be used in communications among different transportation service providers within the same geographical locations, or between the ICT service providers and transportation service providers.